 Tom Hofte and Marco van der Linden share practical solutions on how to model domain behavior to a RESTful API, based on DDD concepts and drawn from their own experiences in the field.
 You’ll have the opportunity to practice in teams with designing a RESTful API for a fictional case and will leave with applied design skills, practical solutions for complex domain to REST mappings, and a better understanding about the choices to be made when designing an API .

 Tom Hofte is an IT architect at Xebia.
-Tom has been working as a lead architect in IT for more than 10 years focusing on integration architectures and distributed system design.
-He began his career as a developer and over the years has taken on a number of roles within project teams, giving him a deep knowledge and understanding of IT technology and delivering IT projects throughout the complete life cycle, from concept to grave.
+Tom has been working as a lead architect in IT for more than 10 years, focusing on integration architectures and distributed system design.
+He began his career as a developer and over the years has taken on a number of roles within project teams, giving him a deep knowledge and understanding of IT technology and delivering IT projects throughout the complete lifecycle, from concept to grave.

 Marco van der Linden is a Netherlands-based IT solutions architect and consultant at Xebia.
 Marco has more than 15 years’ experience in IT.
 Previously, he worked at IBM and consulted on APIs for multiple companies.
-Marco has worked on all kinds of systems using various types of technologies but is especially interested in distributed systems design.
+He’s worked on all kinds of systems using various technologies but is especially interested in distributed systems design.
 He hosts meetups on REST, HATEOAS, microservices, and event storming and gives DASA DevOps training.
 In his spare time, Marco likes to take long walks with his family, do a bit of fencing (épée), and read books.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org